About Our Markets

 Nowadays, we share the bounty at a twice-weekly summer/fall market in Saratoga’s High Rock Park.
 From May through October, hundreds of people shop with over 50 vendors under three soaring pavilions and down the lawn.

-From November to April, our Saratoga market flourishes, despite the wintry weather, providing year-round access to farm-fresh products from 40+ vendors, and a pleasant community gathering spot during the colder months.
+From November to April, our Saratoga market flourishes inside the Lincoln Baths building at Saratoga Spa State Park, providing wintertime access to farm-fresh products from 30+ vendors, and a pleasant community gathering spot during the colder months.

 In addition to Saratoga Springs, we now run summer/fall markets in Malta and Clifton Park.